okansungur/CodeQuality/README.md

 Another hint for the String.format method
 *When the call to a function doesn’t have any side effects, what is the point of making the call if the results are ignored?*

 We know bugs an security hotspots.
-Vulnerabilities are the weak parts of your code potentially an attacker can use them.
+Vulnerabilities are the weak parts of our code, potentially an attacker can use them.
 Code smells are not bugs.
 They point out the weak design issues.
-Comments, duplicates,dead code are some examples for code smells.
-The reports are very useful for the software developers.
+Comments, duplicates, dead code are some examples for code smells.
+These reports are very useful, for the software developers.
-We have also created 5 unit tests and when we clicked on unit tests there is a warning about our public identifiers.It says that our code is noncompliant.
+We have also created 5 unit tests and when we clicked on unit tests there is a warning about our public identifiers.
+It says that our code is noncompliant.
-JUnit4 which required everything to be public whereas in JUnit5 we don't have to use public as it will be more readable when it is not used.
+'JUnit4 which required everything to be public whereas in JUnit5 we don't have to use public as it will be more readable when it is not used'.
 ```
 Non Compliant Code
  @Test